aimms/documentation/webui/mapV2-widget.rst

 Adding node sets
 ++++++++++++++++

-After clicking on the "+" sign at the bottom, one can add options for the first node set:
+After selecting the "Node Sets" section and clicking on the "+" sign at the bottom, one can add options for the first node set:

 .. image:: images/MapV2-Nodes0-Options.png
     :align: center

-The available options to be specified are:
+The available options to be specified are the following:

 *	Index: Select the index of the node set to be displayed
 *	Latitude: An 1-dimensional parameter specifying the latitude coordinates for the nodes set with the selected index